yuulive/hfkhv/README.md

 - [ ] operations in single transaction if possible
 - [ ] configurable search schemas
 - [ ] make execute order deterministic
+- [ ] ignore comments in scripts when resolving dependencies
 - [ ] support stable rust
 - [ ] support for initial data (can be achieved by creating custom functions to initialize the data)
 - [ ] generate project from existing database